-cp - copying all files of a directory, including hidden ones
+Copying all files of a directory, including hidden ones, with cp

 I outline my exploration of why cp -R src/. dest copies contents of src – that too all its files, including hidden ones – and not src itself, as src/. had initially led me to believe.
 This is because of how the algorithm of cp is defined.